 The formalities of becoming a franchisee and reseller are also different.
 To become a reseller, you will enter a reseller agreement with the supplier or manufacturer.

 What is the difference between being a franchisee and operating an outlet?

-As the outlet buys a quantity of goods, the manufacturer/wholesale supplier will usually sell the goods and services at a discount.
+As the outlet may buy a large quantity of product, the manufacturer/wholesale supplier will usually sell them at a discount.
 The outlet can then sell at a higher price to make a profit from its sale.

 The formality for becoming a franchisee and for operating an outlet are also different.
 An outlet is usually purchased by entering a sale and purchase agreement.